 CHELSEA HOGAN is a Los Angeles based Museum Educator, Improviser, and Sketch Writer.
 Originally from Upstate New York, she has worked in preeminent museums in Los Angeles and Washington D.C. as an educator while also regularly performing Improv and Sketch comedy.
 She holds an MAT in Museum Education from the George Washington University and a BA in Art History from Ithaca College.
 She is excited to blend her passions for teaching, performance, and connecting people to their unique creative selves as an Engager with The Engaging Educator.

 Started in 2012, Founder Jen Brown (Oleniczak) was working as a museum educator in NYC and performing Off-Broadway with her improv troupe.
-When she noticed that the museum education field lacked the ‘how you say it’ component of teaching, she started leading professional development classes in Presentation Skills and threw in a few improv exercises.
+When she noticed that the field lacked the ‘how you say it’ component of teaching, she started leading professional development classes in Presentation Skills and threw in a few improv exercises.
 Realizing that improv connected directly with teaching and communicating, she listed a few public classes in NYC, limiting them to non-actors, specifically educators and teachers.
-Suddenly, professionals of all kinds were signing up for classes, raving about the results and bringing our improv classroom into their companies for trainings and development.
-After realizing this was the only class that very strictly did NOT train actors, but focused on the education and reflection side of improv, Jen began The Engaging Educator with a Yes, And and hasn’t looked back since.
+Suddenly, professionals of all kinds were signing up for classes, raving about the results and bringing our improv classroom into companies for training and development.
+After realizing this was the only program that very strictly did NOT train actors, and focused on the education and reflection side of improv, Jen began The Engaging Educator with a Yes, And and hasn’t looked back since.

 With the idea that improv is “going to the gym for your brain”, we believe improv is a lifestyle that needs to be practiced consistently and by everyone.
-Through improv education, professionally, socially and individually – all through the Yes, And.
 It is not our goal to make actors; our classes are strictly for people looking to work on skills unrelated to performing as a career in communication, presentation and social areas of life.